weima/code-search/README.md

 # Code Search (cs)

-**Intelligent code search tool for tracing UI text through i18n files to implementation**
+**Intelligent code search tool for tracing text to implementation code**

 ## Problem Statement

 Modern IDEs like JetBrains suite provide powerful code navigation features through context menus - find definition, find references, etc. However, these IDEs are resource-intensive and not always practical for quick searches or lightweight environments.

-When debugging user-reported issues like "I clicked the 'Add New' button and nothing happens," developers without IDE support must perform a tedious multi-step manual search:
+Developers frequently need to search for text in their codebase, whether it's:
+- **UI text** from user bug reports: "The 'Add New' button isn't working"
+- **Function names** for understanding code flow: "What does `processPayment` call?"
+- **Variable names** for refactoring: "Where is `userId` used?"
+- **Error messages** for debugging: "Where does 'Invalid token' come from?"

+For UI text specifically, the search is even more complex when i18n is involved:

 1. Search for the text: `rg 'add new' -F`
 2. Manually scan results to find translation files (e.g., `en.yml`)